bipre2466/Bipre2466/readme.md

 ### Welcome to My GitHub Profile! 👋

-I’m **MrCat**, a passionate cybersecurity enthusiast and JavaScript developer, currently diving into Python development.
+I’m **Morgan**, a passionate cybersecurity enthusiast and JavaScript developer, currently diving into Python development.

-- 🚀 Working on **Delta-Bot**, an advanced Discord bot project.
-- 🌱 Learning **Python** to expand my coding skills and improve automation.
 - 💻 Experienced **JavaScript** developer, specializing in bot development.
 - 🔐 Enthusiastic about **cybersecurity**, and digital privacy.
 - 🤝 Open to collaborations and discussions—feel free to reach out!